-If you are a leader and desire to grow in effectiveness, this post is written for you.
+If you are a leader and you desire to grow in effectiveness, this post is written for you.
 It does not matter if you manage a department store, oversee a big company, serve as a pastor, elder, or deacon, or simply lead your family, the principles here are universal in their effectiveness.

 What is needed to be a leader?
 Follower(s).
-To be a leader, it is assumed there is at least one person following you.
-A leader with no followers is either delusional or rejected.
-We cannot lead unless people are following us.
+To be a leader it is assumed that there is at least one person following you.
+A leader with no followers is either delusion or rejected.
+So we cannot lead unless people are following us.
 And that gets to the heart of what I want to write about: Since leadership is about leading people, then relating well to our people is essential.

 Principle #1: Leaders put relationships over tasks.

-But surely even you task-masters agree with me that relationships will always be vital to being a leader.
-If we are not constantly engaging corporately and individually with people we influence, then we will see that influence wain.
+But surely you task-masters agree with me that relationships will always be vital to being a leader.
+If we are not constantly engaging corporately and individually with people we influence then we will see that influence wain.
 Tasks alone are not enough to maintain influence.
 Relationships are organic and must constantly be nurtured in some form or they will slowly wither away.